Superformula/node-backend-test/webapp/README.md

 $ pm2 start pm2.local.json
 ````

 You should now have the application running, with all revelant JS files being watched.
+Examine the output of `pm2 list` and `pm2 show [app name]` for information about process health and log file locations.

 ## API Endpoints